redstackrandom/unciv_hack/README.md

 # unciv_hack
-A quick and dirty hack
+A quick and dirty hack.
+Because I am one too.